Video interviews: how to do well

 Wear smart clothes that look professional.
 Go for something plain that does not look distracting on camera.

-Keep jewellery to a minimum and try to avoid anything that could distract you and be noisy when you move.
+Try not to wear a lot of jewellery.
+Avoid anything that could distract you and be noisy when you move.

-You should do some practice runs, by recording yourself and watching the recording back.
-Make sure that when you are talking to camera you:
+You should do some practice runs.
+Record yourself and watch the recording back.
+Make sure you:

 - do not talk too fast